PWBA Lincoln Open filled with ex-Huskers, but Julia Bonds has built-in advantage

 Lincoln, and the state of Nebraska, is Julia Bonds' second home — but when it comes to the PWBA Lincoln Open at Sun Valley Lanes, the former Husker bowler won't have a home-field advantage.

-Bond will be one of a 65-player field in the event, which takes place Friday and Saturday.
+Bond will be one of 65 players in the event, which takes place Friday and Saturday.
 Nearly 11% of the field consists of ex-Huskers.
 But she has something none of the others do.

 "Sometimes I still think I have a little bit of an advantage," Bond said.
 "It took me five years to get my degree, so my four years of collegiate eligibility were done.
 My fifth year I decided to work part-time here at Sun Valley.
 I was able to practice here a little bit during my tenure, and I feel I still have a little bit of an advantage from that point.